 Last Updated on

-You can buy pretty much all of these supplies at the dollar store.
+You can buy pretty much all of the supplies for your pet stockings at the dollar store.
 But I have provided links for you, in case you need them.

 Buy felt squares in the following colours: